tearust/tea-docs/Whitepaper_v2/_Litepaper.md

 - CRDT is fast as it has no time delay and doesn’t need to wait for others.
 Allowances are made for new transaction reports which are added non-destructively.
 This is in contrast to the TEA Project’s strong consistency state machine which must wait a minimum amount of time for confirmation.
 - CRDT storage cost is cheap, relying on IPFS for decentralized hard drive storage instead of the more expensive RAM storage.

-## The TEA Project's TWo Tokens: TEA & CML
+## The TEA Project's Two Tokens: TEA & CML
-The TEA Project uses a dual token setup to incentivize participation among miners, developers, and consumers in the TEA ecosystem.
+The TEA Project uses a dual token setup to incentivize participation among miners, developers, investors, and consumers in the TEA ecosystem.

 ### TEA
-The first token, TEA, is a utility token that must be mined - there is no genesis block, nor will there be any airdrops.
+The first token, TEA, is a utility token that must be mined - there is no TEA token in the genesis block (except for a very small amount for the initial gas fee), nor will there be any airdrops.
 The quantity therefore starts at nothing and has a potentially unlimited supply.

 TEA has a variety of uses on the platform: